-There is mounting scientific evidence, through both animal and clinical studies, that low-level, mechanical signals, delivered using vibration, can restore motion to joints, redevelop muscles, assist as an adjunct treatment for obesity and relieve aches and pains throughout the body.
+There is mounting scientific evidence, through both animal and clinical studies, that low-level, mechanical signals, delivered using vibration, can restore motion to joints, redevelop muscles, assist as an adjunct treatment for obesity, relieve aches and pains throughout the body and improve overall musculoskeletal health.

 However, just because some vibration may be beneficial, not all vibration is the same and more vibration is not necessarily better.